sawft99/Obsidian-SecPlus/Sec+/Chapter 5 - Mobile Device Security/Bluetooth Attacks.md

 ---
 - BlueSnarfing
 	- Unauthorized <u>access</u> of information from a wireless device over a Bluetooth connection ^024d42
+	- Usually theft of data like calendar information, phonebook contacts, etc.
+	- Possible to steal other information as well, but a pairing must be made between the attacking Bluetooth device and the Bluetooth victim.

 # Protecting
 ---